ACortellari/ACortellari.github.io/Turkey Palestine Archive/Turkey Palestine Left.md

 If any user believes that a valuable source is missing from this list (and that is most likely the case), I welcome and encourage suggestions.
 Your input is invaluable in enhancing the comprehensiveness of this small collection.

 ## Sources in the Leftist Press
+The sources provided here span the years 1968 to 1971, representing just a fraction of the leftist weekly and monthly publications from that period.
+Although the initial corpus was more extensive, only the sources included in my bibliography are currently listed.
+Additional sources may be made available here in the future.

 <details>
   <summary>Expand List</summary>